FCOO/leaflet-bootstrap-marker/README.md

             useTouchSize    : false, //True to make size = large when window.bsIsTouch == true and options.draggable == true

-            transparent     : false, //True to make the marker semi-transparent hover           : false, //True to show shadow and 0.9 opacuity for lbm-transparent when hover shadow          : false, //true to add a shadow to the marker puls            : false, //true to have a pulsart icon thickBorder     : false, //true to have thicker border
+            transparent: false, //True to make the marker semi-transparent hover      : false, //True to show shadow and 0.9 opacuity for lbm-transparent when hover shadow     : false, //true to add a shadow to the marker puls       : false, //true to have a pulsart icon

+            thickBorder: false, //true to have thicker border thinBorder : false, //True to have a thin border noBorder   : false, //True to have no border

-            colorName      : '',    //or fillColor: Name of inside fill-color of the marker
+            colorName      : '',    //or fillColorName: Name of inside fill-color of the marker
-            borderColorName: '',    //or lineColor: Name of border/line-color of the marker
+            borderColorName: '',    //or lineColorName: Name of border/line-color of the marker iconColorName  : '',    //or textColorName: Name of color of the inner icon or text

             noFill         : false, //When true only colorName is used and no background-icon is used